-Contact our workers' compensation attorneys at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation.
-All confidential or sensitive information you share with your workers' compensation attorney remains private through an attorney-client relationship.
+Contact our Chicago, Illinois workers’ compensation attorneys at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation.
+All confidential or sensitive information you share with your workers’ compensation attorney remains private through an attorney-client relationship.

 UPS is one of the world’s largest shipping logistics companies providing pickup and delivery service of envelopes, packages, and parcels to deliver to nearly any global destination.

 Company employees include cross-country truckers, local delivery drivers, package sorters, dockworkers, airline crews, etc. Employees are expected to keep up in the fast-paced workplace to ensure that every package arrives at its destination on time as guaranteed to the consumer.

 Nearly every UPS employee is required to handle freight of varying sizes using various equipment from forklifts, pallet jacks, hand trucks, and another lifting/carrying tools.